llMBQll/OmniLED/docs/applications.md

 ## Server Address

-If an application wants to send events to Steelseries OLED it has to know the server address.
+If an application wants to send events to OmniLED it has to know the server address.
 There are two options:

 1. Register application using `applications.lua` file and use global variable `SERVER` to pass server address.
 2. Inside your application, read `server.json` file that is created in `data` directory.
 There you will find the server